Narender14/Android-Apps/README.md

 Usage (developer) :
 -------------------

 Download and import this project to your workspace.
-It has many files corresponding to Activity and Database.
+You can then edit it and can contribute it.

 Contribution :